Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

 <a name="duration_key"></a>
 ## Duration Types

-The following table lists the available duration type keys which are part of `battery_monitor_duration_type_e` enumeration.
+The following table lists the available duration type keys, which are part of `battery_monitor_duration_type_e` enumeration:

 **Table: Duration Type Keys**
  | Key                                            | Description                                          |